ianlcurtis1/ha-aks-hybrid-poc/README.md

    - Open the command palette, search for `Event` and select `Event hub: Start Monitoring Event Hub Message`
    - When finished, select `Event hub: Stop Monitoring Event Hub Message`

+5. You can test the circuit-breaker functionality by disabling/re-enabling the event hub in Azure.
+The message processor console app will buffer the messages locally and retry sending them to the event hub after a period of backing off.

 THIS IS NOT COMPLETE, THERE MAY BE ERRORS AND OMMISSIONS, IT IS A WORK IN PROGRESS.
 COMPLETE INSTRUCTIONS COMING SOON